 Example: Lily is driving her sedan when Janice loses control of her truck and slams into her.
 Lily sustains severe injuries.

 If the case goes to trial, the court may find that that Lily shares responsibility for her injuries because she wore no seat belt.
 But if the court finds that Janice (or her employer) was at least 50% responsible, Lily should get some money.
 But the final amount will be reduced in proportion to her percentage of blame.

 Predictably, truck accident defendants will always try to blame the victim.
 That is why an experienced personal injury attorney is necessary to fight back in pursuit of the highest financial settlement possible.

-Defendants in trucking accident lawsuits frequently blames-shift their failings onto each other or other parties.
+Defendants in trucking accident lawsuits frequently blame-shift their failings onto each other or other parties.
 Four common defenses they may try are the following:

 - The truck driver may argue that the crash was caused by the victim or another person/entity;

 - The trucking manufacturer may argue that the truck was in perfect working order when it was purchased;

 - The truck driver’s employer may argue that the driver was off duty or acting outside of the scope of work duties when the accident occurred; or